 In February of 2016 I hit publish on my very first blog post.
 I had no idea that would lead me to where I am today with my blog.
 I started with one goal, to get my feelings out and share them with mamas in similar situations.
 I’ve worked with wonderful brands and had some unbelievable experiences, but nothing beats connecting with the women that are inspired by what I do.
 It is them that I think about when things get hard.
 I’m reminded of the reason I started and the purpose behind what I do.
+These blog lessons have been essential.

 This journey has it’s ups and down but has been nothing short of amazing.
 I honestly love what I do and I am looking forward to the future of my business.
 After doing this for the last 3 years here’s what I’ve learned and love about blogging.